dylan-j-young/nyc-community-clustering/docs/index.md

         allowfullscreen
     ></iframe>
   </div>
-  <figcaption>Interactive map of NYC cluster assignments.
-Neighbhorhoods are defined as <a href="https://www.nyc.gov/content/planning/pages/resources/datasets/neighborhood-tabulation">NYC's Neighborhood Tabulation Areas (NTAs)</a>, which are not official neighbhorhood boundaries but roughly describe their extent.
+  <figcaption>Interactive map of NYC cluster assignments. neighborhoods are defined as <a href="https://www.nyc.gov/content/planning/pages/resources/datasets/neighborhood-tabulation">NYC's Neighborhood Tabulation Areas (NTAs)</a>, which are not official neighborhood boundaries but roughly describe their extent.
 I used three different numbers of clusters ("low", "medium", and "high" counts) to show different levels of structure. </figcaption>
 </figure>

 ## What can we learn from this?